Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 - Tools and technology chalking out the tooling, modeling, and data architecture implementation

-- Governance controls defining the metrics to measure the effectiveness of data governance
+- Governance controls define the metrics to measure the effectiveness of data governance

 Deloitte also recommends continually monitoring and improving the data governance framework.